 I’ve written over twenty published short stories and a entire USB-drive full of horrible unpublished ones.
 Some of the published ones are tie-ins (mostly Doctor Who) and the rest fall under the speculative fiction banner.
 In 2008 a book was published with my name on the cover.
 I didn’t write all of it though.
 It was a Doctor Who short story collection called Short Trips: Transmissions for Big Finish Productions.
 I remain over-enthusiastically proud of it to this day, even though it’s out of print.

 My biggest story sales to date are included in Solaris Rising: The New Solaris Book of Science Fiction, Phobophobia (from Dark Continents Publishing), a Warhammer story in Gotrek and Felix: The Anthology (from Black Library), Horror For Good: A Charitable Anthology, and This is How You Die (Machine of Death 2), for which I beat out 2,000 story submissions for a place in the collection.
 Still reeling from that one.

-In the meantime, thanks so much for visiting.
-Please consider subscribing to my blog/news feed by entering your email address on the news page in the right column.
+Thanks so much for visiting.
+Please consider subscribing to my blog/news feed by entering your email address at the top of the right column on the news page.